Ahoy, fellow travelers! I’m Redowan Delowar, also go by “rednafi” on most platforms.

 - I like sci-fis, and my all-time favourite book is Stanislaw Lem’s Solaris.

 - I think through writing and not the other way around.
-Most of the blogs on this site take way longer to write than you’d think.
+Most of the blogs on this site take way longer to write than I’d like to admit.

 Greatest hits